Editor's Note: This story was updated at 4:32 p.m. Tuesday to include comments from Alderman Duane Paulson.

 Cummings’ voicemail box was full and would not accept a voicemail seeking comment.
 A copy of the ethics complaint is attached to this article.

-The council is reviewing the possibility of joint dispatch as it looks for ways to trim money out of its tight budgets.
+The council is as it looks for ways to trim money out of its tight budgets.
 The 2012 budget has reduced officer and firefighter positions, and deferred some major leadership positions in attempt to cut costs.

 Joining the county’s dispatch center would save the city on average $14 per household per year during the next 10 years, according to an analysis done by the Waukesha Police Department.

 The reaction among aldermen varied from those who wanted to keep open collaboration discussions with the county from those who 100 percent support the city maintaining its own dispatch center.